percona/pmm-doc/docs/details/commands/pmm-admin.md

 : Group name for external services.
 Default: `external`

 `--expose-exporter-address` (This flag is availble starting with PMM 2.41.0.)
-: When enabled, the exporter created for that service will use the `0.0.0.0` address.
+: If you enable this flag, any IP address on the local network and anywhere on the internet can access exporter endpoints.
+If the flag is disabled, exporter endpoints can be accessed only locally.

 ## COMMANDS